beq219/Chess/README.md

-# PublicProjects
+# Chess
-Here is a portfolio of public projects
+Here is a chess game I made using javascript